What Are Orbital Tumors?

 The orbit is the bony socket in the face that contains the eye, along with muscles, nerves, fat, and connective tissue.
 The socket is widest at the front and narrows toward the back, where the optic nerve leaves the socket and enters the brain.
 An orbital tumor refers to any tumor located in the orbit.
 The orbit is a crowded space, so any tumor in it can cause serious symptoms and functional problems with the eye.

 Orbital tumors can be primary, meaning they originate in the orbit.
 They can also be secondary, meaning that they invade the orbit from the adjacent paranasal sinuses or face.
 Or they can metastasize from cancer occurring elsewhere in the body, particularly the breast.

-What are Some Symptoms of Orbital Tumors?
+What Causes Orbital Tumors?

 Diagnosing Orbital Tumors

 An eye doctor may first spot signs of an orbital tumor when performing a comprehensive eye exam.
 This allows the doctor to view the back of the eye where details may point to the presence of a tumor, and also to examine and measure many aspects of the eyelids, pupils, eye movements, and the health of all of the surrounding supportive tissues of the orbit.

 Once a tumor is suspected, confirmation is achieved with either an MRI or a CT scan.
 These images will determine the location and size of the tumor.
 They will also usually show many details about the tumor that will narrow down the possible types of tissue that could be growing.
 However, a biopsy may be often necessary to establish a definitive diagnosis.